davidepatti/noxim/README.md

 Welcome to Noxim, the Network-on-Chip Simulator developed at the University of Catania (Italy).
-The Noxim simulator is developed using SystemC, a system description language based on C++, and it can be downloaded from SourceForge under GPL license terms.
+The Noxim simulator is developed using SystemC, a system description language based on C++, and it can be downloaded under GPL license terms.

 **If you use Noxim in your research, we would appreciate the following citation in any publications to which it has contributed:**